 Appropriate gloves for expected weather

-Clean bedding is provided but we encourage you to bring your own pillow, bedroll and towel.
+Clean bedding is provided but we encourage you to bring your own pillow, lightweight bedroll and towel.

 What happens after the animal is killed?

 After an animal is killed, your guide will properly field dress, cape, and prepare the animal for extraction with minimal disturbance to surrounding area and wildlife.
 After the animal is successfully extracted, your guide will deliver the meat to our local processor and if desired, deliver the cape and antlers to one of the best taxidermists in the area.

 What will the typical day out on a hunt look like?